vanruc/todoApp/README.md

 ![](doc_img_src/ImportingMavenProjectEclipse2Guide.PNG)

-The next step is to browse for your root project folder ([Skyve Project](https://skyve.org) which you extracted in the last step of this guide), and select it
+The next step is to browse for your root project folder ([Skyve Project](https://skyve.org) (which you extracted in the last section of this guide), and select it

 ![](doc_img_src/ImportingMavenProjectEclipse3Guide.PNG)